Vegan Since :

 My Vegan Story :

 Vegan for the animals, always (because veganism is about animal rights)!
 I consider the countless other benefits to be positive side effects.
 I went vegetarian in 2004 immediately after seeing about 30 seconds of PETA’s “Meet Your Meat” video.
 It wasn’t until 2014 that I saw a video about the dairy and egg industries; I was heartbroken and horrified, and went vegan immediately.
 I’m passionate about: animal rights activism, WFPB high raw nutrition, foraging, holistic health, sustainability, yoga and mindfulness.
-My partner and I are working on starting a micro sanctuary for farmed animals and a vegan homestead.
+I work at a farmed animal sanctuary, and my partner and I are working on building a micro sanctuary for farmed animals and a vegan homestead.
 Be the change you wish to see in the world! ☮️💚

 Vegan Since :